practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 ## Installation und usage tips

-Oz has a strong focus on teaching computer programming, and doing this with means of a graphical user interface (GUI), or more specifically with command in menu tree "Oz" of the **GNU Emacs** text editor:
+Oz has a strong focus on teaching computer programming, and doing this with means of a graphical user interface (GUI), or more specifically with commands in menu tree "Oz" of the **GNU Emacs** text editor:

 ![plot](./Oz%20programming%20interface%2C%20GNU%20Emacs.png)